Avafly/YOLOv5-ncnn-OpenVINO-MNN-ONNXRuntime-OpenCV-CPP/README.md

 # YOLOv5-Multi-Frameworks-CPP

 This project implements YOLOv5 using multiple inference frameworks, including [ncnn](https://github.com/Tencent/ncnn), [OpenVINO](https://github.com/openvinotoolkit/openvino), [MNN](https://github.com/alibaba/MNN), [ONNXRuntime](https://github.com/microsoft/onnxruntime), and [OpenCV](https://github.com/opencv/opencv).
-All frameworks support dynamic input shapes except for OpenCV, [since](https://github.com/opencv/opencv/issues/19347#issuecomment-1868227401) dnn engine does not yet support dynamic height and width.
+A key feature of this code is its support for dynamic input shapes (except for [OpenCV](https://github.com/opencv/opencv/issues/19347#issuecomment-1868227401)), which is not actively mentioned in other tutorials but can significantly improve inference speed.

 The code separates the inference into two parts: initialization and detection.
 You can view this project as an example to understand how to use an inference framework step by step.
 For me, I use it to evaluate the feasibility, inference speed, and resource usage of various frameworks on the devices.